ubiquibit-inc/sensor-failure/README.md

 Where possible, NDBC supplements with feeds from assets outside of its direct jurisdiction, including ship observations.

-#### Architecture

-TODO

 #### Results

-The following trace show sensor interrupts from weather station NPXN6: As the Stream is processed, the second to the last sensor sends a signal and then goes silent again.
+The following trace shows sensor interrupts from weather station NPXN6: As the Stream is processed, the second to the last sensor sends a signal and then goes silent again.

 ![interrupts](img/two-interrupts.png)